zextras/tech-doc/source/_includes/_usage/contacts.rst

 A right-click on any address book allows to carry out a few action on it and its content:

-* create a new addressbook
+* to create a new addressbook
-* move an addressbook, for example to create a hierarchy.
+* to move an addressbook, for example to create a hierarchy
-* share, empty, edit, or delete an addressbook
+* to edit (and share), empty, or delete an addressbook
-* Import and export all the contacts in the addressbook in CSV format.
+* to import and export all the contacts in the addressbook in CSV format

 .. hint:: To move the contacts from one address book to another, you can also drag the contact and drop it on the destination address